python/cpython/Doc/library/ctypes.rst

 ``None``, integers, longs, byte strings and unicode strings are the only native Python objects that can directly be used as parameters in these function calls.
-``None`` is passed as a C ``NULL`` pointer, byte strings and unicode strings are passed as pointer to the memory block that contains their data (:ctype:`char *` or :ctype:`wchar_t *`).
-Python integers and Python longs are passed as the platforms default C :ctype:`int` type, their value is masked to fit into the C type.
+``None`` is passed as a C ``NULL`` pointer, byte strings and unicode strings are passed as pointer to the memory block that contains their data (:c:type:`char *` or :c:type:`wchar_t *`).
+Python integers and Python longs are passed as the platforms default C :c:type:`int` type, their value is masked to fit into the C type.

 Before we move on calling functions with other parameter types, we have to learn